szymonwieloch/rust-advanced-collections/README.md

 Simply fork this repository, add your changes/fixes and create a pull request for me.
 Just please make sure that your code meets standards of this crate.
 The code needs to:

-- have high quality.
+- Have high quality.
 This includes conforming to Rust formatting standards, comments, following naming conventions of other collections etc.
 - Be tested with high code coverage.
 - Be documented and have examples.